JakeJMattson/stuff/content/docs/projects/Discord Bots.md

-## Project
++++
+title = "Discord Bots"
++++

-I needed a way to host my personal discord bot projects on my [Server]({{< relref "things/Server" >}}).
+I needed a way to host my personal discord bot projects on my [Server]({{< relref "docs/things/Server" >}}).
 Unraid runs apps via docker out of the box, so this was the simplest deployment strategy.
 Since the bots are only personal, I didn't want to push the code anywhere either.
 ## Execution

 Knowing I wanted to use Docker for deployment, [Docker Hub](https://hub.docker.com/) came up as an immediate thought.
 With the idea of keeping the entire process local, I didn't want to push the image somewhere.
 I found that instead you can host your own [private registry](https://hub.docker.com/_/registry).
 This registry communicates over HTTP, which many services don't support by default due to security.
 This was solved by adding `"insecure-registries": ["192.168.1.123:9362"]` to my Docker Engine config.
 This is the internal static IP of my server and the port the registry is running on.